RhetTbull/osxphotos/README.md

 `osxphotos export /path/to/export --from-date "2020-01-01" --to-date "2020-02-28"`

+or photos added to the library in the last week:

+`osxphotos export /path/to/export --added-in-last "1 week"`

 #### Converting images to JPEG on export

 Photos can store images in many different formats.  osxphotos can convert non-JPEG images (for example, RAW photos) to JPEG on export using the `--convert-to-jpeg` option.
 You can specify the JPEG quality (0: worst, 1.0: best) using `--jpeg-quality`.
 For example: